fossas/fossa-cli/docs/references/experimental/monorepo/README.md

 ### Interacting with Monorepo Scans

-When viewing a Monorepo project in the FOSSA UI, users will a list of files and directories with metadata that was collected during the scan.
+When viewing a Monorepo project in the FOSSA service, FOSSA displays a list of files and directories with metadata collected during the scan.
 In this UI, files can be filtered by metadata such as (but not limited to)
 1. which licenses they contain
 2. whether they appear in the build graph

 ### Running a Monorepo Scan

-In order to run a monorepo scan, pass `--experimental-enable-monorepo aosp` to `fossa analyze`.
+To run a monorepo scan, pass `--experimental-enable-monorepo aosp` to `fossa analyze`.
 A minimal invocation would look like:
 ```bash
 fossa analyze \
   --experimental-enable-monorepo aosp \